-We have audited the accompanying financial statements of TSPI Mutual Benefit Association, Inc. (the Association) which comprise the statements of assets, liabilities and fund balance as at December 31, 2019 and 2018, and the statements of comprehensive income (loss), statements of changes in fund balance and statements of cash flows for the years then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of TSPI Mutual Benefit Association, Inc. (the Association), which comprise the statements of assets, liabilities and fund balance as at December 31, 2020 and 2019, and the statements of comprehensive income, statements of changes in fund balance and statements of cash flows for the years then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Association as at December 31, 2019 and 2018, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Association as at December 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRS).